aspose-slides/Aspose.Slides-Products/slides/en/nodejs-java/_index.md

    <div class="col-lg-12">
     <h2 class="h2title">System Requirements</h2>
     <ul>
       <li>Aspose.Slides for Node.js via Java is server-side JavaScript API based on Node.js.
-It can run on Windows, Unix/Linux & Mac platforms with JDK 1.7 or above.</li>
+It can run on Windows, Unix/Linux & Mac platforms with JDK 1.8 or above.</li>
     </ul>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">How to Install</h2>
     <p>Use <strong>NPM</strong> to install our Node.js library for Presentation processing from the <a href="https://www.npmjs.com/package/aspose.slides.via.java">NPM Package repository:</a></p>
-    <pre><code>composer require aspose/slides</code></pre>
+    <pre><code>npm install aspose.slides.via.java</code></pre>
    </div>
     <div class="col-lg-12">
         <h2 class="h2title">How to Create New PowerPoint Presentation in Node.js</h2>
-        <p>In the example given below, we have added a line to the first slide of the presentation.</p>
+        <p>In the example given below, we have added a rectangle to the first slide of the presentation.</p>
         <pre>
             <code class="javascript">
 var aspose = aspose || {};